 This collection can also be searched on Gale Primary Sources, an integrated platform that combines Gale’s digital archives into a single cross-searchable interface.

-This collection includes three parts:
+This collection includes four parts:

-- The Making of the Modern World: Part I: The Goldsmiths’-Kress Collection, 1450-1850
+- The Making of the Modern World, Part I: The Goldsmiths’-Kress Collection, 1450-1850

-This collection combines the strengths of two pre-eminent collections—the Goldsmiths’ Library of Economic Literature at the University of London Library and the Kress Collection of Business and Economics at the Harvard Business School—along with supplementary materials from the Seligman Collection in the Butler Library at Columbia University and from the libraries of Yale University.
+Combines the strengths of two pre-eminent collections—the Goldsmiths’ Library of Economic Literature at the University of London Library and the Kress Collection of Business and Economics at the Harvard Business School—along with supplementary materials from the Seligman Collection in the Butler Library at Columbia University and from the libraries of Yale University.
 For major works of many economists, multiple editions are included.
 The database also includes works on usury; demographic patterns in 18th-century England; the textile industry and technological advance; public policy; poverty and the work ethic; pre-Marxian socialism; Utopian socialism; and more.

 - The Making of the Modern World, Part II: 1851-1914